omniflex-io/omniflex-express-todo-list-boiler/modules/membership-subscriptions/TECH_REQUIREMENTS.md

 ### Access Control
 - Validate JWT for all endpoints
 - Access levels are strictly enforced:
-  - Staff: Full access to all records
+  - Staff: Full access to all records and ability to view any user's membership status
   - Developer: Access to system operations
   - User: Access to own records only
 - Staff-specific operations: